 RFP for Pilot A: The Johns Hopkins Artificial Intelligence and Technology Collaboratory (JH AITC) is seeking proposals that facilitate the rapid development and implementation of novel artificial intelligence (AI) and technology solutions that improve the health and well-being of older persons with Alzheimer’s Disease and related disorders (AD/ADRD).
-The JH AITC welcomes applications from investigators with engineering, clinical, nursing, medicine, rehabilitation, therapy, social work, nutrition, public health, and business backgrounds and proposes funding approximately $1,000,000 for pilot projects in 2022.
+The JH AITC welcomes applications from investigators with engineering, clinical, nursing, medicine, rehabilitation, therapy, social work, nutrition, public health, and business backgrounds and proposes funding approximately $1,000,000 for pilot projects in 2023.
 Proposed budgets can range from $10,000-200,000 over one to two years.
 Applicants from under-represented racial and ethnic groups, women, and individuals with disabilities are encouraged to apply.
 Acceptable proposals must demonstrate some viable pathway towards product development and must prioritize the use of engineered and AI based approaches such as robotics, machine learning, big data analytics, image and biometrics scanning, speech and natural language processing, integrated platforms, mobile/smart devices and apps, and nanobiotechnologies.
 Emergent technologies, as well as the adaptation of existing technologies or AI approaches to address a novel ADRD-related problem, are encouraged.
 Proposals are expected to describe plans for pre-competitive data sharing in a consortium data commons and NIA archive.
 Areas of programmatic interest for funding from this pilot core along with examples of potential projects are listed below.

 Areas of Programmatic Interest

 AD/ADRD Care and Engagement

 - Use of integrated platforms to enhance communication between patients, their advocates, and their providers

 - Use of sensing technology/smart devices within home, clinic, hospital, or long-term care facility environments to detect, triage, and alert on change in physical/behavioral/cognitive status

 - Validation and assessment of methods for assessing, monitoring, and alleviating neuropsychiatric symptoms in dementia (e.g., wandering, distress, paranoia)

 - AI-based precision dementia care planning using EMR data analytics

 AD/ADRD Diagnostics and Assessment

 - Classification of dementia by type

 - Risk prediction tools for use in patient panels to identify probable dementia in non-identified/non-diagnosed cases using available EHR data

 - Risk prediction for likelihood of surgical success, risk, and resilience